nearform/fast-jwt/README.md

 - `algorithms`: List of strings with the names of the allowed algorithms.
 By default, all algorithms are accepted.
 - `complete`: Return an object with the decoded header, payload, signature and input (the token part before the signature), instead of just the content of the payload.
 Default is `false`.
 - `encoding`: The token encoding.
 Default is `utf-8`.
-- `cache`: Enable caching of verified tokens, which will dramatically improve performances (see benchmarks section below).
-This will consider token time claims about expiration and validity.
-If the verifier is set to use asynchronous secret fetching and the response are time sensitive, this should probably be left disabled.
-Default is `false`.
+- `cache`: A positive number specifying the size of the verified tokens cache (using LRU strategy).
+Setting to `true` is equivalent to provide the size `1000`.
+When enabled, as you can see in the benchmarks section below, performances dramatically improve.
+By default the cache is disabled.
 - `allowedJti`: A string, a regular expression, an array of strings or an array of regular expressions containing allowed values for the id claim (`jti`).
 By default, all values are accepted.
 - `allowedAud`: A string, a regular expression, an array of strings or an array of regular expressions containing allowed values for the audience claim (`aud`).
 By default, all values are accepted.
 - `allowedIss`: A string, a regular expression, an array of strings or an array of regular expressions containing allowed values for the issuer claim (`iss`).
 By default, all values are accepted.